VictorApeland/UnixScreenSaver/README.md

 Please don't use this on an OLED display or any other display where it could cause burn-in.
 The point of it is that some elements only change on massive timescales, which is cool but not great for saving screens.

 ## Installation
 Dowload and build the repository yourself, or use the included BarCodeBinaryScreenSaver.saver file.
 Drop this file into the system `/Library/Screen\ Savers/` folder.
+You should now see the Screen Saver in System Settings.
+If not, restart System Settings.

 ## Settings
-In system settings, you can mess with the screen saver settings in the Config panel.
+In System Settings, you can mess with the screen saver settings in the Config panel.